10 Argyll beaches you'll want to walk along - even in winter!

-This is Bute’s finest beach, sitting at the north of the island.
+This is Bute’s finest beach, situated at the north of the island.
 It’s a lovely long stretch of golden sand.
 The facilities are great, with car parking, toilets, picnic areas and a children’s play area.
-At the start of the beach Ettrick Bay Tearoom serves up mouth-watering cakes.
+At the start of the beach, Ettrick Bay Tearoom serves up mouth-watering cakes.

 5. Machir Bay, Islay